openvinotoolkit/openvino_notebooks/notebooks/404-style-transfer-webcam/README.md

 ![style transfer](https://user-images.githubusercontent.com/109281183/204767232-95b8f0a8-010e-4f6d-981e-104200652098.jpg)

-Artistic style transfer blends a single style to any given content image.
-The real-time style transfer is able to train a neural network to apply a single style to any given content image.
-Given this ability, a different network could be trained for each different style we wish to apply.
+Artistic style transfer blends a single style to any given image.
+The real-time style transfer model is a neural network trained to apply a single style to images.
+Different networks can be trained for different styles we may wish to apply.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/openvinotoolkit/openvino_notebooks/HEAD?filepath=notebooks%2F404-style-transfer-webcam%2F404-style-transfer.ipynb)